Vyral/monique-walker/_posts/2020-12-07-answering-2-more-common-real-estate-questions.md

 ***“The last housing correction was over 10 years ago, aren’t we due for another one?”***

 You would think so.
 Our market typically cycles every five to seven years, but we’ve been in this one for a decade.
-Although we’re technically due for one, I don’t see one on the horizon based on our current supply and demand.
+Although we’re technically due for a correction, I don’t see one on the horizon based on our current supply and demand.

 {% include pullquote.html %}

 ***“Good investors always sell high and buy low, so why would I want to buy now?”***

 That’s a really good question.
 Are you more price-conscious or rate-conscious?
 Pricing is going to continue to go up over time, even if we have a downward cycle to go through.
-If you want a low monthly payment on your investment, however, we don’t know how much longer they’ll stay where they are.
+If you want a low monthly payment on your investment, however, we don’t know how much longer these historically low rates will stay.

 If you have any questions for us about buying, a home, or real estate in general, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you soon.